hzc363/Deep_learning_CyTOF_Code/ReadMe.txt

 10) code_10_CytoDx.ipynb.
 This code test the performance of CytoDx.This is code is written in R.
 11) code_11_CellCNN.ipynb.
 This code test the performance of CellCNN.
 12) code_12_meta_analysis.ipynb.
 This code identifies the CD3+ CD8+ CD27- CD94+ cell subset in all 9 studies using metaCyto.
 This is code is written in R.
+13) code_13_down_sample_training data.ipynb.
+This code test the performance of the deep CNN model when number of training data is reduced.
+14) code_14_down_sample_marker.ipynb.
+This code test the performance of the deep CNN model when the number of marker is reduced.
+15) code_15_stability_of_decision_tree.ipynb.
+This code test the stability of the model interpretation method.
+16) code_16_tSNE_visualization.ipynb.
+This code visualizes the CyTOF data using tSNE plots.